serverless/blog/posts/2017-11-27-ultimate-list-serverless-announcements-reinvent.md

 ---
-title: "The Ultimate Guide to Serverless Announcements @ re:Invent
+title: "The Ultimate Guide to Serverless Announcements @ re:Invent"
 description: "Your go-to resource for all Serverless announcements at AWS re:Invent."
 date: 2017-11-27
 layout: Post